 In January 2015, Jodie was involved in a serious auto accident, leaving her with a Traumatic Brain Injury, an injured right arm, and a long convalescent time in bed.
 While lying in bed, she attempted painting with her left hand, and so began her year of “left-handed art”.
-She returned to her hometown, of Hastings in May for therapy and recovery.
+She returned to her hometown, of Hastings Michigan in May for therapy and recovery.
 During this recovery time she has kept herself busy further exploring with acrylic paint, her medium of choice.
-She has accepted commission pieces from both individuals and several businesses around Hastings.
-She was also a 2016 ArtPrize artist.
-While the "left-handed Year" has come and gone, Jodie still predominantly gravitates to her left hand for most of her works.
+She has accepted commission pieces from both private individuals and commercial businesses.
+She was also a 2016 and a 2017 ArtPrize artist.
+While the "left-handed Year" has come and gone, Jodie still predominantly gravitates to her left hand for most of her paintings still to this day.